Skate Park and BMX Track

 The facility is constructed from concrete in order to minimise noise and provide a hard wearing, smooth surface to skate on.

 Improvements to the surface were carried out, and floodlighting installed, in 2010/11, allowing skateboarders to skate until approximately 9pm.
 The project was managed by Brian Eatock who chaired the Corsham Skate Steering Group, which formed part of the Corsham Area Community Planning Partnership.
 Further improvements were completed in March 2013 including installation of a pump hump and grind rail and alterations to some of the transitions.
-Every few years the graffiti artwork is replaced with a new design; the latest being completed in spring 2013 by local artists Baz and Cello.
+Every few years the graffiti artwork is replaced with a new design; the latest being completed in the autumn of 2016 by local artist Jesse Bacon.

 The BMX track was originally built in 2003 as a result of local interest from a group of young people.
 The jumps were revamped in 2008, with additional work including new tarmac around the turns to prevent the soil eroding too quickly.
 Further improvements were made to the track in May 2012 when the track surface and the start/finish area were improved.